-The year has once again flown by, and before we know it, New Year’s Eve will be upon us (and we can finally ring in 2022!)
+The year has once again flown by, and before we know it, New Year’s Eve will be upon us!

 As you plan your New Year’s Eve celebrations, it’s worth considering your pets in your plans too as the loud noises and festivities can induce a lot of stress and panic for some of our four-legged friends.
 What can be a fantastic party for us humans, is very scary and overwhelming for our dogs!